 The last thing I suppose worth mentioning is the sound.
 It will drive you insane.
 Actually, the sound isn’t terrible.
 It’s actually not dissimilar from anything else you’ll run into while playing a simulation game.
 The only issue is that, like most simulation games, they seem to think a forty minute soundtrack on loop is enough to keep gamers occupied.
 This would be the case if they were playing a shooter or a Pokemon game.
 However, this game is meant to take at least 30 hours of your life.
 The same shite for thirty hours is enough to make almost anyone mute their game.

 At the end of the day, Cities XL 2012 is a solid simulation game.
 It feels like it’s meant for players who have been playing simulation games for a long time.
 I don’t suggest it for people trying to get into simulation games, but it’s definitely worth being in the collection of anyone who plays them frequently.
 It’s not the most amazing thing since Sim Ant, but it’s fine where it stands.

-Cities XL 2012 was released on October 20, 2012.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on a PC copy of the game which we received for review purposes.